Tixieej/cub3d/README.md

 - clone the repository.
 - in the root of this folder, type 'make'.
 - type ./cub3D maps/c.cub (for example)
-- a window is opened, you can move around the map with W,A,S,D and you can look left and right with the arrow keys
+- a window is opened, you can move around the map with W,A,S,D and you can look left and right with the arrow keys.

 ## Make maps
 You can also try other maps, see the maps folder for more examples.
 Some of them don't work on purpose, to test errors.